 Most pastors love their kids deeply.
 They have dreams for them and hopes.
 They want the best for them and work to provide it.
 Like all of us, they are fallible.
 And when you add the (enormous) pressure of ministry to that fallibility, being a parent gets really difficult.
 I’ve reached out to several pastors to hear from them about their relationships with their kids.
-I’ve written a fair amount about being a PK from a PK’s perspective, but I think hearing from pastors is also helpful.
+I’ve written about being a PK from a PK’s perspective (The Pastor’s Kid: Finding Your Own Faith and Identity), but I think hearing from pastors is also helpful.
 It’s too easy to get jaded or lose perspective.
 Both sides of the story need to be told.
 Here is the tenth interview.

 Matt Carter serves as the lead pastor of The Austin Stone Community Church, which has grown from a core team of 15 people to more than 7,000 Sunday attendees since the church began in 2002.
 He desires to see the church become an advocate for the welfare of the city of Austin has led to the creation of a network that exists to actively pursue the redemption and renewal of the city for the advancement of the gospel.
 The For the City Network provides a platform for organizational collaboration by offering physical space to local nonprofits and creating a funnel for volunteer engagement.
 In addition to pastoring at The Austin Stone, Matt is a cancer survivor, co-author of For The City and Creation Unraveled: The Gospel According to Genesis.
 He is also a speaker for camps and conferences nationwide.
 He holds a Master of Divinity from Southwestern Baptist Theological Seminary.
 Matt is married to Jennifer, and they have three children: John Daniel, Annie, and Samuel.